jonaskuske/sketching-with-hardware/README.md

 # Class: Sketching mit Hardware

+> Note: The comments within the code are written in German as of now.

 This repository contains the code for my university class "sketching with hardware", an introduction to working with hardware (Arduino) and C++.

 ### Lesson 1: Traffic Control